picklesdoc/docs/docs/IntegratingTestResultsFromSpecRun.md

         {<text>Inconclusive</text>}
     }

-Still in ReportTemplate.cshtml, add this fragment before the closing /body element (again omitting the line beginning with `//`).
+Still in your copy of `ReportTemplate.cshtml`, add this fragment before the closing /body element.
+For technical reasons, the xml fragment on this page starts with a line beginning with `//`.
+You should not include that line in the xml file.

     // copy this html fragment:
     <!-- Pickles Begin